“This history is written in other than ordinary characters,

 Norse gods, by Lorenz Frølich.

 Steiner's doctrines emerge from a welter of religious, occult, gnostic, Rosicrucian, and esoteric traditions.
 Despite the efforts of Steiner, Blavatsky, and others, a fully successful synthesis of these traditions has never been achieved.
-Here is one stab at a partial synthesis, focusing on the books of the Bible. "[A] synthesis of the Old and New Testaments [that] represents the interblending planes of being.
-In the right margin the seven outer circles contain the names of the planetary angels.
+Here is a diagram summarizing one attempted, partial synthesis, focusing on the books of the Bible.
+In part, this attempt bears similarities to Steiner's own work; in part, it is quite different.
+By taking such disparate efforts into account, we perceive Anthroposophy in its esoteric context, one system among a plethora of systems. "[This is a] synthesis of the Old and New Testaments [that] represents the interblending planes of being.
+In the right margin the seven outer circles [shown in the diagram] contain the names of the planetary angels.
 The words in the graduated circles from the top triangle downward read: (1) Abyss of Compassion; (2) Zion; (3) The New Heaven and the New Earth; (4) The New Jerusalem; (5) Paradise; (6) The Bosom of Abraham; (7) The Outer Courts of the Lord.
 From below the circles of darkness reach upward, each divine principle being opposed by an infernal opposite.
 The small circle on the left containing a triangle and cross is named The Tree of Life, and that on the right The Tree of the Knowledge of Good and Evil.
 In the center of the diagram is the Trinity, joined with the superior and inferior planes by lines of activity." — Manly P. Hall, THE SECRET TEACHINGS OF ALL AGES (Forgotten Books, 2008), p.
 446.

 seeing the invisible